 How to Turn Website Visitors Into Leads

 Your website is done.
 The design is gorgeous.
 The content is captivating.
 The SEO is successful and sending thousands of qualified prospects to your site every week.
 Unfortunately, those prospects come and go without ever picking up the phone or utilizing your contact page.
-Traffic does not pay the bills, folks.
+Traffic to your website does not pay the bills, folks.

 You invested all of that money into a new website, but you haven't seen any increase in sales to justify what you spent.
 You are left asking yourself: